 Unlike getting to the top of Norway or the interior of the Yukon to see the northern lights, Churchill is easy to reach via direct flight from Winnipeg, the capital and main city of Manitoba.
 While Churchill is technically subarctic, lying below the Arctic Circle, its geographic location at the edge of the frozen expanse of Hudson Bay gives it a distinctly Arctic climate and feel, as well an Arctic cultural identity.

 As a photographer, you'll likely want to shoot images of the northern lights in the clear night air.
 But, since seeing them sometimes requires a bit of waiting as you observe the night sky, we make sure you do so in complete comfort.
-In addition to varied outdoor observation spots, we'll enjoy two private indoor vantage points on the aurora, located on the dark expanse of the tundra well away from the lights of town.
-From the warmth of a Plexiglass-covered Aurora Dome, we witness the spectacular natural light show in complete comfort, with a circular view of the sky.
-And we've added an evening at the famous Tundra Lodge, where you'll enjoy dinner in its train-like "cars" with a chance to see the lights outside panoramic windows or step out to photograph them in the open from outdoor observation platforms.
+Our new custom-designed Aurora Pod® features 360-degree views of the sky via its exclusive geometric glass construction and cushioned seats with comfortable backs.
+Glass half-walls and a glass roof provide an unimpeded view of the horizon and heavens overhead.
+We also provide a second private vantage point, located on the dark expanse of the tundra outside town.
+From the warmth of heated Plexiglass Aurora Domes, witness the spectacular natural light show in the round.

 When you travel with Nat Hab, you’ll not only receive exclusive access to prime locations to photograph the northern lights, you’ll participate in special daytime activities, too, which offer insight into northern lifestyles as well as additional photo opportunities not available to the typical traveler.
 We take an authentic dog sled ride and enjoy cultural presentations from local Inuit and Dene people, “insider” encounters that a long history of working with the local community has earned us.
 Our goal is for you to leave with once-in-a-lifetime shots of the aurora borealis and with memorable images of the land, its animals and its people.